HatefF/HatefPortfolio/README.md

 # HatefPortfolio
-A suite of Science, Technology, Engineering, &amp; Mathematics problems, along with side projects solved and visualized in Python, Matlab  Java, and Arduino IDE.
+A suite of Science, Technology, Engineering, &amp; Mathematics problems, along with side projects solved and visualized in Python, Matlab,  Java, and Arduino IDE.